 Seinfeld wasn’t made to be a feel-good show.
-Creators Larry David and Jerry Seinfeld intentionally tried to do something different with the hit comedy, which meant turning television conventions on their head.
+Creators Larry David and Jerry Seinfeld tried to do something different with the hit comedy, which meant turning television conventions on their head.
 Their efforts resulted in a show that wasn’t like anything else on the air.

 Jerry and Elaine have a surprisingly great relationship

-Elaine admitted to faking orgasms
+Elaine admits to faking orgasms

-‘Seinfeld’ wasn’t meant to be neat and tidy
+Jerry and Elaine don’t end up together because ‘Seinfeld’ wasn’t meant to be neat and tidy

-The sitcom Seinfeld didn’t follow any rules except for the one David set forth from the beginning: “no hugging, no learning.”
-He never wanted the show to become a vehicle for moral instruction or a feel-good show like so many others.
+The sitcom Seinfeld didn’t follow any rules except for the one Larry David set forth from the beginning: “no hugging, no learning.”
+He never wanted the series to become a vehicle for moral instruction or a feel-good show like so many others.
 That’s exactly why it makes sense that Jerry and Elaine don’t get together in the end.

 Many fans hated the ‘Seinfeld’ finale